Reluctant Hero: Cover artwork

 In an interview, guitarist Max Cavalera discussed the origins of the album cover: "I'm really happy with how it came out, because I wasn't happy with the first one.
 I have a lot of these National Geographic magazines at home, and one had a story about haunted places in America.
 One of them was this cemetery in Cleveland, which has this really cool statue of an angel with a sword.
 I thought it would look so badass on an album cover — it almost looks like black metal — so I suggested to our label to find someone to go over and take a picture of the statue."

 Singles

-On September 4, 2020, Killer Be Killed announced the release of the album, along with the first single "Deconstructing Self-Construction".
+On September 4, 2020, Killer Be Killed announced the release of the album, along with the first single "Deconstructing Self-Destruction".

 The second single "Dream Gone Bad" was released on October 13, 2020.

 On November 6, 2020, the third single "Inner Calm from Outer Storms" was released.
 In a press release, bass guitarist Troy Sanders said the single is "about having the ability to sense a distant or unseen target.
 It explores a journey of reckless abandon where the destination may, or may not, actually exist."
 The single also featured on Consequence of Sound's Top 30 Metal & Hard Rock Songs of 2020.

 The fourth single, "From a Crowded Wound", was released on November 20, 2020, the same day as the album release.